Getting Found in Local Searches: A Google Business Profile Guide for Architecture Firms

 When someone searches for your architecture firm by name, you expect to show up.

-These kinds of local, non-branded searches happen thousands of times every year in most cities.
-And in many cases, the first thing people see isn’t a list of websites; it’s a map with three business listings right at the top.
+These kinds of local, non-branded searches happen thousands of times every year in cities throughout the world.
+And in many cases, the first thing people often see in search results is a map with three businesses.

-If your firm isn’t there yet, it’s a big opportunity to gain visibility and attract potential clients.
+If your firm isn’t showing up in these maps, including Google Maps, it’s a significant opportunity to gain visibility and market share to attract potential clients.

 Example: New York City Search Data

 Let’s say you’re an architect in New York City.
-Potential clients could be searching for:
+Potential clients could be searching for the following terms:

 • [new york city architect]